 How do journalists find stories through these?
 You can look at the latest trending topics among social media users.

 You can also post a question on your status update and ask for recommendations from your followers.

 For example, if you want to use case studies on how small businesses are coping with the pandemic, you can ask: “Hey, friends!
 Is anyone here a small business owner?
 I’m writing an article about how the pandemic has impacted SMEs and what are their coping strategies.
 I’d love to hear your stories.”

 You can also join social media groups and follow official pages.
 Hang out and engage with the community, and you’re likely to get topic ideas and potential sources.

-Using social media platforms can help you create original content rather than relying solely on existing research published online.
-Story finding through your network is a good starting point for your research.
+Using social media platforms can help you create original content rather than relying solely on existing information published online.
+Story finding through your network is a good starting point for your writing process.